-It's a good idea to spend a few days getting ready to high altitudes as you'll have to spend the best part of the day with about 40% of the normal level of oxygen just to drive up and back down.
+It's a good idea to spend a few days getting ready for high altitudes as you'll have to spend the best part of the day with about 40% of the normal level of oxygen just to drive up and back down.

-Also make sure you have petrol, food and water - you're not exactly going to find shops along the way and it's the one place you don't want to run out!
+Also make sure you have petrol, food, and water - you're not exactly going to find shops along the way, and it's the one place you don't want to run out!

 3. Kaksang La, India - 5,438 m (17,841 ft)